The topology of Bott integrable fluids: Arnold flows in Seifert and graph manifolds

 \subsection{Building pieces}

-Let $M$ be a three dimensional manifold which is a Seifert fibered space.
-Hence $M$ is an $S^1$-fibration over an orientable surface $\Sigma$.
+Let $M$ be a three-dimensional manifold which is a Seifert fibered space.
+Hence $M$ is an $S^1$-fibration over a compact surface $B$.
 To cover the most general case, we shall assume that the base space decomposes as $\Sigma_g \# \mathbb{RP}^2 \# \mathbb{RP}^2$.
-As in Subsection \ref{Se}, $\Sigma_0$ is an orientable surface of genus $g$ and with some removed open disks $D_i, i=1,...,m$ and $\tilde D_i, i=1,2$.
+As in Subsection \ref{Se}, the surface $\Sigma_0$ is an orientable surface of genus $g$ and obtained by removing some open disks $D_i, i=1,...,m$ and $\tilde D_i, i=1,2$ of $B$.
 It is a surface with boundary $M_0= \Sigma_0 \times S^1$.
 We think of $\Sigma_0$ as being embedded in $\R^3$ so that there is a naturally defined height $h$ function, whose minimum is equal to $1$ and is reached at the boundary components of $\Sigma_0$.
 This height function lifts trivially to $M_0$.
 See Figure \ref{fig:emb} for an example with genus $2$, two singular fibers and one $\mathbb{RP}^2$ component.